WanderingCat27/SimpleVCSubtitles/README.md

-# live captioning of SimpleVc mod (unaffilated independent plugin)
+# live captioning of SimpleVc mod

+(unaffilated with simplevc mod and developer)

 working beta of subtitles for simple vc in minecraft.
 Uses whisper https://github.com/openai/whisper.